- Organisation

 Missing from the picture: Ulrika Ehrenstråhle, Elin Lindehoff and Dennis Chimaobe.

-The thematic work packages 2-6 focus on a cross-cutting topic with well-being in focus.
+The thematic work packages 2-6 are EUniWell´s five arenas and focus on a cross-cutting topic with well-being in focus.
 The aim is to initiate and deepen collaboration for students, teachers, researchers and other staff in education, research, collaboration and innovation, to contribute to societal development for future generations.

-The administrative Work Packages 1 and 7-12 focus on supporting and promoting the activities developed and offered by
+The administrative work packages 1 and 7-12 focus on supporting and promoting the activities developed and offered by the thematic work packages.

 1 Management and Coordination

-The University of Cologne is coordinating this work package, which focuses on project management, governance and coordination.
+The University of Cologne coordinates this work package, which focuses on project management, governance and coordination.

 2 Thematic Arena on Health and Well-Being

-The University of Florence is coordinating this work package.
+The University of Florence coordinates this work package.

 3 Thematic Arena on Social Equality and Well-Being

-4 Thematic Arena on Environment Change and Well-Being
+4 Thematic Arena on Environmental Change and Well-Being

-The University of Florence is coordinating this work package.
+The University of Florence coordinates this work package.

 5 Thematic Arena on Culture, Multilingualism and Well-Being